pkane2001/DeltaWave/docs/pages/mydoc/get_started.md

 <a href="DeltaWaveSetup32.zip">Download 32-bit <input type="image" id="download" alt="Download 32-bit" src="images/windows-logo.png" width="30" align="top" />   </a>

-This is an early beta version of the software and is set to expire in 60 days.

 Please check this website before then to get an updated copy!